W. C. Handy: Early years

 In September 1892, Handy traveled to Birmingham, Alabama, to take a teaching exam.
-He passed it easily and gained a teaching job at the Teachers Agriculture and Mechanical College (the current-day Alabama A&M University) in Normal, then an independent community near Huntsville.
+He passed it easily and gained a teaching job at the Teachers Agriculture and Mechanical College (now Alabama A&M University) in Normal, then an independent community near Huntsville.
 Learning that it paid poorly, he quit the position and found employment at a pipe works plant in nearby Bessemer.

 In his time off from his job, he organized a small string orchestra and taught musicians how to read music.
 He later organized the Lauzetta Quartet.
 When the group read about the upcoming World's Fair in Chicago, they decided to attend.
 To pay their way, they performed odd jobs along the way.
 They arrived in Chicago and then learned that the World's Fair had been postponed for a year.
 Next they headed to St. Louis, Missouri, but found no work.